ArpitSingh4010/OriginX-Shield-Parametric-Protection-for-Delivery-Partners/README.md

 The system checks:

+.
 Consistency of location data across multiple sources

+.
 Claim frequency patterns of individual users

+.
 Mismatch between actual disruption events and user activity

 If unusual patterns are detected, the claim is either flagged for review or temporarily held, reducing the chances of fraudulent payouts.

+### Dynamic Risk Control

+The system includes a circuit breaker mechanism to prevent coordinated fraud.

+Instead of using fixed thresholds, the limits are dynamically adjusted based on zone size, number of active workers, and historical activity patterns to avoid blocking genuine claims during large-scale events such as floods.

 **12. Technology Stack**